xieyuheng/fidb-zero/docs/manual/02-metadata-properties.md

 users/xieyuheng/projects/pomodoro
 ```

-Which are just path to the directory, thus `@path`.

 ## @createdAt

 To make the data more convenient to use,
 we use `@createdAt` as the timestamp of creation.

 When reading data, if there is no `@createdAt` property,
-the created timestamp of the file
+the creation timestamp of the file
 will be added to the result as a metadata property.

-- The timestamp is the number of milliseconds that have elapsed
+The timestamp is the number of milliseconds that have elapsed
 since the UNIX epoch, which is defined as
 the midnight at the beginning of January 1, 1970, UTC.

 ## @updatedAt